Hims Reviews: Are Hims' products and services legit?

 In one instance, a representative actually spelled out a way to get as-needed tadalafil for a much lower price than you’ll find almost anywhere by leveraging a specific prescription level and Hims’ penalty-free cancelation process.
 We’ll get into that a bit later.

-There is a live chat option that’s staffed by extremely knowledgeable employees, as well, but you have to go to the help center page and begin scrolling down for the option to pop up in the bottom left of your screen.
+There is a live chat option that’s staffed by extremely knowledgeable employees, as well, but you have to go to the help center page to find it, the button for which is at the bottom of the main pages.
 Otherwise, you’d never know it was there.
 This seems like less of an oversight and more of a targeted way to reduce the amount of inquiries the live chat team has to address.

 Roman, by contrast, offers neither phone nor chat support and relies solely on email to interface with its customers.
 We found this slow and frustrating when comparing companies directly in our guide to the best ED medications.
 Hims’ customer service is noticeably superior.